ILIAS-eLearning/ILIAS/docs/documentation/input-processing.md

 of input, the phenomenon of primitive obsession in particular and than ask them about common types that should be included in the [Data-library](../../src/Data).

+However, we do not propose to blindly wrap every primitive type into an object in every situation.
+Since PHP > 7.0 offers type hints for primitive types, a general `Int` wrapper for integers will add inconveniences but no additional information or support for developers.
+Wrappers around single primitives only help if they add additional information to the primitive.
+This might concern checks that have been performed previously, like `URL` does, or contexts in which the primitive is intended to be used, like `Password` does.
+We also expect to see compound data types that bundle multiple primitives to a single value, like e.g. Geo-Location bundles two floats (for latitude and longitude) into one.
+These seem to be a more typical case for data types than the wrappers around single primitives.

 ### Fighting Primitive Obsession

 As shown above, fighting the phenomenon of primitive obsession is crucial to improve